vkuznecovas/mouthful/README.md

 * Build mouthful yourself, and when building the admin panel, which is running the npm run build inside the admin folder, specify an env variable called `HOMEPAGE`.
 For the example above it would be like so: `HOMEPAGE=/mouthful-demo/ npm run build`.
 * Specify the path variable in config inside the API section. `"path":"/mouthful-demo/"` for  for the example above.

-This is caused by mouthful using static assets and not serving any HTML itself.
+This is caused by mouthful using static assets and not serving any HTML itself. *I would strongly suggest using the first option.*

 # Migrations